Sustainability winter school in the Gya region

 The Ladakh plateau, more than 3000m high, is an arid Himalayan region of Tibetan culture.
 The main source of water for people living in Ladakh comes from mountain glaciers.
 Because of climate change, glaciers in Ladakh are retreating.
 Water resources are getting too scarce for farmers and the whole valley is now at risk of slowly disappearing.

 What Slow Motion Projects will do

-Slow Motion Projects will further enable the Youth Association Gya's action by supporting the organisation of a sustainability winter school at the end of 2017, allowing 50 local students to gather and incubate ideas about sustainable development for Ladakh.
-During a boot camp of about one month, students from Gya and villages around will attend workshops and conferences helping them to develop their own social businesses, in area such as eco-tourism, organic agriculture, or handicraft production and retail.
-To promote the school and raise funds for its further development, students will also prepare a theatre play addressing climate and environmental issues in Ladakh and present it on the last day of the program at the village community hall.
-The school will be free for participants, and enrol an equal number of men and women in order to support gender equality.
+Following its success in 2017 and 2018, Slow Motion Projects wants to further enable the Youth Association Gya's action by supporting the organisation of a new sustainability winter school at the end of 2019, allowing 80 local students to gather and incubate ideas about sustainable development for Ladakh.
+The school will be free for participants, and will enroll an equal number of men and women in order to support gender equality.
+During a 20-day boot camp, students from Gya and villages around will attend workshops and conferences helping them to develop their own ideas in area such as eco-tourism, organic agriculture, or handicraft production and retail.
+To promote the school and raise funds for the next edition of the winter camp in 2020, students will prepare a theatre play addressing climate and environmental issues in Ladakh and present it on the last day of the program at the village community hall.

 Our local partner